KRFOSS/kali-docs/troubleshooting/no-sound/index.md

 The change should be seamless, as PipeWire provides a compatibility layer (a service named `pipewire-pulse`).
 Therefore legacy applications that were designed to work with PulseAudio should keep working as if nothing happened, blissfully unaware of the change.

 This being said: if you encounter some audio issues after upgrading to Kali 2023.2, please reach out on [Kali's bugtracker](https://bugs.kali.org) so we can help troubleshoot the issue. **Please do NOT uninstall the package `pipewire-pulse`**, despite all the Internet pages telling you to do so!
-This used to be a fix in an older version of Kali Linux, and therefore this "fix" now copy/pasted everywhere on the Internet.
+This used to be a fix in an older version of Kali Linux, and therefore this "fix" is now copy/pasted everywhere on the Internet.
 But now that we switched to PipeWire, uninstalling this package would be counter-productive, and would break your system even more.
 Please don't.

 ## Issues with VMWare Workstation